 If you’ve read my article explaining the reasons why you need to visit Japan, you may have been inspired to make it happen!
 For first-timers, 2 weeks in Japan is the perfect introduction to this beautiful country’s unique history, culture and stunning landscapes.
 Here’s some highlights of what you can expect to experience during your visit:

 But what’s the next step?
-You may be overwhelmed on where to start and wondering how you’ll get around (isn’t there a language barrier?!) so I’ll reveal the tips and tricks I used for my own itinerary.
+If you’re planning a trip to Japan you may be overwhelmed on where to start and wondering how you’ll get around (isn’t there a language barrier?!) so I’ll reveal the tips and tricks I used for my own Japan itinerary.
 Below you’ll find ideas for day trips, my hotel recommendations and what you could expect to see in a day at each destination.
 Hopefully it will inspire you for your own trip and get your itinerary planning off to a good start!

 This is a lengthy post so grab yourself a cuppa and get comfortable ☕️

 How should I best spend 2 weeks in Japan on a mid-range budget?